 A big pet peeve of mine is when I come to a website and the content is so vague that you have no idea what it is that they do.
 Don’t be that company because if a potential customer can’t figure out what you do, they aren’t going to stick around and find out.

-Sometimes people think that vague means that they’re open to more work but that’s just no the case.
+Sometimes people think that vague means that they’re open to more work but that’s just not the case.
 Vague means confused clients, which means no work.
-Remember that you can always add services but getting lost customers that you don’t know about back is really hard to do.
+Remember that you can always add services but getting lost customers that you don’t know about the back is really hard to do.

 #4 A Demonstration Of Your Work